VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 - 'Linear Regression.ipynb': This notebook uses Linear regression to analyze the directionality of 'Bitcoin', 'Ether', SPCBXL, and SPCBDM with 15 sentiment indexes & no control varible.<br>
 - 'Statsmodel.ipynb' : This notebook uses logistic regression to analyze the directionality of 'Bitcoin', 'Ether', SPCBXL, and SPCBDM with 15 sentiment indexes & no control varible.<br>
 - 'Lag Regression.ipynb': This notebook uses logistic regression to analyze the directionality of 'Bitcoin', 'Ether', SPCBXL, and SPCBDM.
 The Predictors here is the Lag varible from the previous causality test.<br>
 - 'Russell&VIX.ipynb': This notebook uses logistic regression to analyze the directionality of 'Bitcoin', 'Ether', SPCBXL, and SPCBDM with 15 sentiment indexes.
-The control varible here is only Ruseell 2000 & VIX.<br>.<br>
+The control varible here is only Ruseell 2000 & VIX.<br>
 - 'ONLY VIX.ipynb': This notebook uses logistic regression to analyze the directionality of 'Bitcoin', 'Ether', SPCBXL, and SPCBDM with 15 sentiment indexes.
 The control varible here is only VIX.<br>
--
 <br>

 <strong> Folder - deep learning:</strong> <br>